noglitchyo/dealdoh/README.md

     * https://github.com/guzzle/psr7 - `composer require guzzle/psr7`
     * https://github.com/zendframework/zend-diactoros - `composer require zendframework/zend-diactoros`

-- Configure your middleware/entrypoint to call Dealdoh's HttpProxy
+- Configure your middleware/entrypoint to call Dealdoh's `HttpProxy::forward()`

-As stated before, `HttpProxy::forward()` method consumes PSR-7 ServerRequest to make integration easier when implementing on "Action"/"Middleware" classes.
+As stated before, `HttpProxy::forward()` method consumes PSR-7 ServerRequest to make the integration easier.

-The example below illustrates how to use two DNS upstreams which are using different protocols.
+The example below illustrates how to use two DNS upstream resolvers which are using different protocols.
-In this example, the used protocols are UDP (RFC-1035) and DoH (RFC-8484).
+In this example, the used protocols are TCP/UDP (RFC-1035) and DoH (RFC-8484).
 Two types of DNS client who can handle each of the DNS protocols used by our upstreams are injected to handle those upstreams.

 ```php